ifurusato/rc5tx/README.md

 Description
 -----------

-Copies *.WAV files from a source directory to a target directory tree, using the **Roland RC-5 Loop Station** file structure as a basis.
+Copies *.WAV files from a source directory to a target directory, using the **Roland RC-5 Loop Station** file structure as a basis.

 This will recursively copy any *.WAV files found in the source directory tree